In Benghazi testimony, Petraeus says al Qaeda role known early

 “The general did not address any specifics of the affair, of that issue,” Democratic Representative Jim Langevin said.
 “What he did say in his opening statement was that he regrets the circumstances that led to his resignation.”

-The assault on the U.S. mission and nearby CIA annex in Benghazi has turned into a flash point between Democratic President Barack Obama and Republicans.
+The assault on the U.S. mission and nearby CIA annex in Benghazi has turned into a flash point between President Barack Obama, a Democrat, and Republicans.

 Republicans accuse the White House and in particular the U.S. ambassador to the United Nations, Susan Rice, of misleading the public just after the attack by suggesting the assault was a spontaneous act instead of a planned terrorist operation.
 The Obama administration denies misleading anyone and says it discussed information about the Benghazi tragedy as it came in.

 Some Republicans have suggested the administration initially wanted to avoid the idea that it had failed to prevent a terrorist attack, which might have dampened the president’s re-election chances on November 6.
-Obama, who won a second term, has denied that implication.
+Obama has denied that implication.

-King said that unclassified talking points about the attack prepared by the CIA for use by lawmakers, and apparently relied on by Rice, originally pointed specifically to al Qaeda involvement, but were edited before being cleared for use.

-“The original talking points were much more specific about al Qaeda involvement.
-And the final ones just said, ‘indications of extremists,'” King said.

 ‘BLAME IT ON US’